Voluntary Accounting Disclosures by U.S.-Listed Asian Companies

 ABSTRACT

-The current study examines the voluntary disclosures (provided in the U.S.) by U.S.-listed Asian companies.
-Our findings indicate that significantly fewer (greater) voluntary disclosures are provided by U.S.-listed Asian companies from countries which have a strict (less strict) mandatory disclosure regime in their home country.
-This finding is contrary to the model developed in Einhorn 2005.
-In addition, this study documents that over 80 percent of U.S.-listed Asian companies are voluntarily using “international” standards for their financial statements and thus contributing towards international accounting convergence.
-However, their choice to use “international” standards is not affected by their proportion of foreign sales or size.
-An important contribution of this study is the development of a measure for strictness of mandatory disclosure regimes of Asian countries by using expert rankings.
+The current study examines the voluntary disclosures (provided in U.S.) by U.S.-listed Asian companies.
+Our findings indicate that significantly fewer (greater) are provided companies from countries which have a strict (less strict) mandatory disclosure regime their home country.
+This finding is contrary to model developed Einhorn 2005.
+In addition, this documents over 80 percent of voluntarily using “international” standards for financial statements and thus contributing towards international accounting convergence.
+However, choice use not affected proportion foreign sales or size.
+An important contribution development measure strictness regimes expert rankings.

 SUPPLEMENTAL MATERIAL